 WTC Health Program • Zadroga Act • Victim Compensation Fund

-Anyone exposed to Ground Zero toxins on and after 9/11 has a dramatically higher risk of developing 68 types of cancer and many respiratory illnesses – chronic health conditions that could increase the severity of COVID-19.
+The half a million people exposed to Ground Zero toxins after 9/11 have a dramatically higher risk of developing respiratory illnesses and cancer.

 Leave a comment